supreethr23/dp-300-database-administrator/Instructions/Lab-Scenario-Preview/Module15.md

-# Lab Scenario Preview: DP-300: Plan and implement a high availability and disaster recovery environment

-## Lab15: Backup to URL
+# Lab Scenario Preview: Lab15: Backup to URL

-### Lab overview
+## Lab overview

 As a Database Administrator for AdventureWorks, you need to back up a database to a URL in Azure and restore it from Azure blob storage after a human error has occurred.